Welcome to graduate studies at the Wichita State University School of Music.

 Master of Music Education; concentrations in elementary music, choral music, instrumental music, special education, voice, and conducting.

-Master of Music; concentrations in Performance, Opera Performance, Composition, Instrumental Conducting, Music History/Literature, Piano Accompanying and Piano Pedagogy.
+Master of Music; concentrations in Performance, Opera Performance, Chamber Music, Theory/Composition, Instrumental Conducting, Music History/Literature, Piano Accompanying and Piano Pedagogy.

 Thanks for looking into WSU!
 Please don't hesitate to contact the faculty with any questions.